-B. No breeding class swine are to be exhibited.
-See 4-H/FFA Animals General Rules and Animal Health Requirements, for specific health requirements and other rules pertaining to livestock entries.
+B. See 4-H/FFA Animals General Rules and Animal Health Requirements, for specific health requirements and other rules pertaining to livestock entries.

-C. No entry fee is charged, and no charge will be made for pens if the exhibit is confined to the 4-H/FFA Swine Show.
-All swine exhibited in the 4-H/FFA swine show must be tagged with 4-H/FFA ear tags.
-Swine without 4-H/FFA ear tags will not be allowed to exhibit.
+C. All swine exhibited in the 4-H/FFA swine show must be tagged with 4-H/FFA or EID ear tags.
+Swine without 4-H/FFA or EID ear tags will not be allowed to exhibit.
 Exhibits must be owned by the club member showing.
 Each member must show his exhibit before the judge unless the Superintendent approves a substitute showman.